The HHG Industry & The Summer of 2022

-While the summer household goods moving season is heating up, 2021 is shaping up to be a little hotter than usual.
-The summer of ‘21 is the perfect storm which includes a range of issues the industry has been battling for some time, such as driver and labor shortages.
-Today, there is a range of new challenges, compounded by the lingering events of 2020.
+While the summer household goods moving season is heating up, 2022 is shaping to be hotter than usual.
+The summer of ‘22 is the perfect storm which includes a range of issues the industry has been battling for some time, such as driver and labor shortages, not to mention the high gas prices as of late.
+Today, there is a range of new challenges, compounded by the lingering events of the pandemic and higher fuel costs.

 These factors boil down to several key areas: